danielathome19/AP-Computer-Science/Notes/Unit_09.md

 When overriding these methods, it is important to follow the general contract specified in the Object class.
 For example, the `equals()` method should return `true` if and only if the two objects are equal, and `toString()` should return a string representation of the object that is consistent with its `equals()` method.

-Here is a simple class that extends the Object class:
+Consider the following class definition that **explicitly** extends the Object class:
 ```java
 public class SomeClass extends Object {
   // ...